 Want More Suggestions About Classic Colors for Home?

 Did you know that I sell room design palettes now?
 I am creating all different palettes to use in any room and the classic palette above is now for sale!
-Visit the Palette Shop to see which one works best for you.
+Visit the Room Palettes to see which one works best for you.
 I will be adding one each month so make sure you sign up below to not miss one!

 I love helping clients choose their own color palette, and I'm happy to help you too.
 I can use a classic palette to decorate your home and mix bold colors with it.
 Whether you're looking for someone who can help you integrate accent colors into your home decor, or you're seeking someone who can help you choose furniture, walls and floors that all coordinate, I'm happy to help.
 You can see my experience working with colors right here on my blog.
 If you have questions, let's connect!